 If you don’t take care of your tresses but occasionally use an at-home hair gloss, you won’t really be doing your mane any favors.
-While glosses are great, it’s also important to follow a consistent hair care routine for colored hair.
+While glosses are great, it’s also important to follow a consistent hair-care routine for colored hair.
 Keep these tips in mind if you have dyed strands.

 TIP #1: CHANGE YOUR SHAMPOO AND CONDITIONER

 If you have colored hair and you’re not already using a shampoo and conditioner system that’s formulated specifically for color-treated strands, you need to make the switch ASAP.
 After all, once you’ve spent time and effort (and money!) achieving your desired hue, why wouldn’t you take all the necessary measures to keep your color intact?
-Beyond using a hair care system for colored hair, consider using one that suits your specific hair color.
+Beyond using a hair-care system for colored hair, consider using one that suits your specific hair color.
 For example, if you’ve dyed your hair blonde, reach for the L’Oréal Paris EverPure Blonde Shampoo and the L’Oréal Paris EverPure Blonde Conditioner.

 TIP #2: TREAT YOUR HAIR TO A DEEP CONDITIONER

-We love regular ol’ conditioner, but deep conditioners are also a must.
+We love regular ol’ conditioners, but deep conditioners are also a must.
 Next time your strands need a little extra TLC, reach for the L’Oréal Paris Elvive Color Vibrancy Rapid Reviver Deep Conditioner.
 It works in just one minute, so no excuses—using deep conditioner won’t make your shower routine too long.